llvm/clangd-www/config.md

 ### BuiltinHeaders
 {:.v21}

-Controls whether Clangd should includes its own built-in headers (like stddef.h), or use the system header found from the query driver.
+Controls whether Clangd should include its own built-in headers (like stddef.h), or use the system header found from the query driver.

 Valid values are:
 - `Clangd`: Use builtin headers from `clangd`.
+This is the default.
 - `QueryDriver`: Use the headers extracted from the compiler via the `--query-driver` command line argument.
 If a query driver is not supplied or does not match the compiler, then the `Clangd` builtin headers will be the